austinf615alt/osticket-prereqs/README.md

 </p>
 <p>

-- Continued configuring the virtual machine by selecting the  "Windows Server 2025 Datacenter X64 Gen2" image, allocating 2 VCPUs and 16GiB of memory for performance, and creating the local administrator account "labuser" with a secure password.
+- Configured the virtual machine by selecting the "Windows Server 2025 Datacenter X64 Gen2" image, allocating 2 VCPUs and 16GiB of memory for performance, and created the local administrator account "labuser" with a secure password.

 </p>
 <br />